 We have entered the Digital Enterprise era.
 All the businesses are aiming at reaching their Customers anywhere, anytime, any platform with any device.
-All such smart devices or physical objects that are connected to internet & are continuously emitting data and communicating with each other is called Internet of Things (IoT).
+All such smart devices or physical objects that are connected to the internet & are continuously emitting data and communicating with each other is called the Internet of Things (IoT).

 Big Data will help make companies smarter, more progressive and give them a business advantage.
-You can have better control over your business with IoT by better tracking and better reporting.
+You can have better control over your business with IoT through better tracking and better reporting.
 Let us see some examples.

-Sigalert.com provides sensor based analysis of traffic on highways.
-This when combined with Waze, a world's largest community-based traffic and navigation app, helping drivers avoid the frustration of sitting in traffic, cluing them in to a police trap or cutting 5 minutes off of their regular commute by showing them new routes they never even knew about.
+Sigalert.com provides sensor-based analysis of traffic on highways.
+This when combined with Waze, a world's largest community-based traffic and navigation app, helping drivers avoid the frustration of sitting in traffic, cluing them into a police trap or cutting 5 minutes off of their regular commute by showing them new routes they never even knew about.

-Great River Medical Center is one health care organization that's connecting many of its medical devices into a network using Microsoft's Windows Embedded, thereby enhancing the patient care by speeding delivery of medications, reducing an average 1.5 hour wait time, down to just 30 minutes.
+Great River Medical Center is one healthcare organization that's connecting many of its medical devices into a network using Microsoft's Windows Embedded, thereby enhancing the patient care by speeding delivery of medications, reducing an average 1.5 hour wait time, down to just 30 minutes.
 Getting the correct medication to patients faster has improved patient outcomes and reduced the rate of readmission.

-With the Loxone iPhone app you can access, monitor and control your home from anywhere.
+With the Loxone iPhone app, you can access, monitor and control your home from anywhere.

-A food distribution company can use sensors in trucks that send temperatures, humidity; point to point travel times back to data center for further analysis.
+A food distribution company can use sensors in trucks that send temperatures, humidity; point to point travel times back to the data center for further analysis.

 Today's tech-savvy consumers have the option to shop whenever and wherever they want, including on mobile devices.

 Retailers have a lot of use of IoT & Big data.
 They can measure the real-time customer traffic in & out of the store with video cameras, current queue lengths, historical transaction data & footfall data to predict how many more checkouts to be opened.
 This helps improve the customer experience.